Part 1. Outside Paleontology

 The rest of the Schneider blogpost

 is best read in its entirety.
 You might think that Science is a dispassionate discipline.
 Not so on several fronts, as you’ll see.
-Some of the discussion in that blog focuses on O’Connor’s work with Chiappeavis and Mortimer’s thoughts on that paper, which I disagreed with here.
+Some of the discussion in that blog focuses on O’Connor’s work with Chiappeavis and Mortimer’s thoughts on that paper.

 Best advice following what you’ll soon read: